OTI Festival 1972: Participants

 The OTI members, public or private broadcasters from Spain, Portugal, and twelve Spanish and Portuguese speaking countries of Ibero-America initially signed up for the contest.
 Telesistema Mexicano (TSM) had initially registered for the contest, and had selected through its 1st National OTI Festival the song "Yo no voy a la guerra", written by Roberto Cantoral, and performed by Alberto Ángel "El Cuervo", as its entry; but this was disqualified by the OTI Program Commission because its lyrics didn't comply with the rules of the competition for going against "the idiosyncratic sensitivity or way of life of the Ibero-American peoples".
 (Note: TVE had previously declined the right granted to it by the rules to accept or reject songs, so the decision to reject the Mexican song was made solely by the OTI Program Commission.)
-The commission asked TSM to submit a new song, but it did not do so on such short notice.
+The commission asked TSM to submit a replacement song, but the broadcaster refused to do so.
 Mexico had been drawn to perform between Colombia and Peru.
 This left the final total number of participants at thirteen.